RainVaporeon/FishUtilities/README.md

 If it doesn't work the first time, the second time might work.
-If the second time does not work, double-check your parameter and re-open the cmd since the file is wonky on command line.
+If the second time does not work, double-check your parameter and re-open the cmd since the file is wonky on the command line.